mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 That last piece of behavior is often useful.
 When you want to test whether a value has a real value instead of `null` or `undefined`, you can simply compare it to `null` with the == (or !=) operator.

 But what if you want to test whether something refers to the precise value `false`?
-The rules for converting strings and numbers to Boolean values state that $$0$$, NaN, and the empty string ("") count as `false`, while all the other values count as `true`.
+The rules for converting strings and numbers to Boolean values state that {% math %}0{% endmath %}, NaN, and the empty string ("") count as `false`, while all the other values count as `true`.
 Because of this, expressions like `  == false` and `"" == false` are also true.
 For cases like this, where you do *not* want any automatic type conversions to happen, there are two extra operators: === and !==.
 The first tests whether a value is precisely equal to the other, and the second tests whether it is not precisely equal.
 So `"" === false` is false as expected.

 I recommend using the three-character comparison operators defensively to prevent unexpected type conversions from tripping you up.
 But when you’re certain the types on both sides will be the same, there is no problem with using the shorter operators.